Everyone Has Certain Basic Rights, No Matter Who Is President!

 The Fourth Amendment protects your privacy.
-Without a warrant, no government agent can search your home or office without your consent, and you have the right to refuse to let him or her in.
+Without a warrant, no government agent can search your home or office without your consent, and you have the right to refuse to let them in.
 But in emergencies (like when a person is heard inside calling for help) officers can enter and search without a warrant.
 If you are arrested in your home, the officers can search the area “close by,” which usually means the room you are in at the time of the arrest.
-Be aware that the government may be monitoring your e-mail, your cell phone calls, or your telephone calls without your knowledge.
+Be aware that the government may be monitoring your email, your cell phone calls, or your telephone calls without your knowledge.

 The right to advocate for change.

 The First Amendment protects groups and individuals who peacefully advocate for their rights or who oppose government policies.
 But, the U.S. Supreme Court has said that Immigration & Customs Enforcement (ICE) can target non-citizens for deportation because of their speech and political views, as long as it could deport them for other reasons.
 This means the ICE could target a visitor who overstayed a visa because it disliked his or her speech, views, or associations with individuals and groups.